 How, then, are we to support our fellow exiles?

 When Jeremiah wrote to exiles in Babylon, he paradoxically exhorted them to “build homes and settle down.”
 Instead of yearning to return Jerusalem, they were to “seek the peace and prosperity of the city to which I have carried you into exile.
 Pray to the Lord for it, because if it prospers, you too will prosper.”
 Jeremiah 29: 5-7 (NIV)

 Our call as aliens and strangers in this world remains the same today.
 At KCFC and New Hope, we are seeking the prosperity of all when we fight for accessible healthcare and advocate for affordable housing.
 Most importantly, our churches are places of prayer—sacred spaces where refugees can settle down and commune with our God.

-For Ywa Blu, who plans to become a preacher, Oakland remains a place for the displaced.
+For Ywa Blu, Oakland remains a place for the displaced.
 His family makes the hour-long trek weekly to Oakland on Sundays just so that they could continue attend KCFC.

 “I miss Oakland mainly because of my church friends—I only see them on Sundays and no other day else,” Ywa Blu commented recently.
 “So Sunday is a very special day for me.”

 May both our national policies and our church communities be seeking the peace of the city, so that we might all enjoy the fellowship Ywa Blu so richly treasures.

 Russell Jeung is Professor at San Francisco State University.
 His memoir, At Home in Exile: Finding Jesus Among My Ancestors and Refugee Neighbors (Zondervan 2016), recounts his experiences living with resettled refugee families.